pjh5672/Classification/README.md

 ## [Description]

 This is a repository for PyTorch training implementation of general purposed classifier.
 With the training code, various feature extractor, also known as backbone architectures can be created.
+In addition, you can finetune classifier adding "--pretrained" in training command after putting the weight files into "./weights" directory with "the model name".

  - **Performance Table**